fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 within this social context should be included as part of the problem and modeling approach (including local decision-making processes, incentive structures, institutional processes, and more).

-Example: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, and appropriate measures to prevent relapse, and failing to consider factors such as race, socio-economic status, mental health, along with socially-dependent views present in judges, police officers, or any actors responsible for recommending a course of action.
+Example: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, while failing to consider factors such as race, socio-economic status, mental health, along with socially-dependent views present in judges, police officers, or any actors responsible for recommending a course of action.